11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 Casa Cuyo

 This is where I have stayed for my two nights.
 I loved the spacious rooms and frugal design.
-The rooms have only the essentials but of great quality and comfort, and, most important, clean.
+The rooms have only the essentials but of great quality and comfort, and, most importantly, clean.

-The location is also quite convenient not far from the center and two blocks from the beach.
-Great WIFI and a nice restaurant, which I didn’t try but from the reviews I read it seems quite good.
+The location is also quite convenient, not far from the center and two blocks from the beach.
+Great WIFI and a nice restaurant, which I didn’t try, but from the reviews I read, it seems quite good.

 LUNARENA